novoalab/nanoRMS/README.md

 ## 3. RNA modification stoichiometry estimation using Tombo resquiggling

-To use this version, you can find the details [here](https://github.com/novoalab/nanoRMS/blob/master/per_read/README.md)
+To use this version, you can find the installation details [here](https://github.com/novoalab/nanoRMS/blob/master/per_read/README.md)

 0. First download test data
 This dataset is described in more details in per_read directory.